playcanvas/developer.playcanvas.com/content/en/user-manual/designer/settings.md

 ## Loading Screen (Available for ORG users only)

 Here you can set the script that creates the loading screen of you application.
 To create a new loading screen script click *Create Default*.
 See more information about custom loading screens [here][6].

+## External Scripts

+Here you can specify the URLs of external scripts you would like to include in your application.
+These URLs are added as &lt;script&gt; tags in the main HTML page of the application before any other script is loaded.

+## Input

+Here you can enable or disable various input devices for your application.

+## Localization

+Here you can specify JSON Assets that contain localization data.
+Assets in this list will automatically be parsed for localization data when loaded.
+These are used to localized your Text Elements.

+You can click CREATE NEW ASSET to create a new localization asset.
+You can then add data to that asset for the desired locale.

 ## Asset Tasks